 Combined Reverse Hill Sachs and Posterior HAGL Lesions: Treatment with Fresh Talus Osteochondral Allograft and Arthroscopic Posterior HAGL and Labrum Repair

 Use of Cutting Instruments for Fresh Osteochanodral Distal Tibia Allograft Preparation: Treatment of Gelnoid Bone Loss

-Recovery and Rehabilitation Following Bone Graft Surgery for Shoulder Instability
+What is the Recovery Following Bone Graft Surgery for Shoulder Instability?

 Dr. Provencher will prescribe a detailed post-operative physical therapy program to all patients with severe bone loss following shoulder instability surgery with a bone graft.
 The program generally begins with gentle passive range of motion followed by active motion with caution to allow for union of the bone graft with the native bone, strengthening of the repaired joint and a return to normal activities.